CoAxLab/LabHacks-1/README.md

 These are resources intended for graduate students in neuro\*.

-Please submit pull requests for guidelines, advice, programming tips, researching hacks, anything else you have learned over the years as a graduate student and what you think others would have benefited from knowing.
+You are most welcome to submit pull requests including guidelines, advice, programming tips, researching hacks, anything else you have learned over the years as a graduate student that you think others would benefit from knowing.

-Thanks for your contributions.
+Sincere thanks for your contributions.